Swing music: Cross-genre swing

-1960s–2000: Big Band nostalgia and swing revival
+1960s–2000: Big band nostalgia and swing revival

 Though swing music was no longer mainstream, fans could attend "Big Band Nostalgia" tours from the 1970s into the 1980s.
 The tours featured bandleaders and vocalists of the swing era who were semi-retired, such as Harry James and vocalist Dick Haymes.
 Historically-themed radio broadcasts featuring period comedy, melodrama, and music also played a role in sustaining interest in the music of the swing era.

-Dan Hicks and His Hot Licks, and later David Grisman, presented adaptations of Gypsy Swing, rekindling interest in the musical form.
+Dan Hicks and His Hot Licks, and later David Grisman, presented adaptations of gypsy swing, rekindling interest in the musical form.
 Other swing revivals occurred during the 1970s.
-The jazz, R&B, and swing revival vocal group Manhattan Transfer and Bette Midler included swing era hits on albums during the early 1970s.
-In Seattle the New Deal Rhythm Band and the Horns O Plenty Orchestra revived 1930s swing with a dose of comedy behind vocalists Phil "De Basket" Shallat, Cheryl "Benzene" Bentyne, and six-foot-tall "Little Janie" Lambert.
+The jazz, R&B, and swing revival vocal group the Manhattan Transfer and Bette Midler included swing era hits on their albums during the early 1970s.
+In Seattle the New Deal Rhythm Band revived 1930s swing with a dose of comedy behind vocalists Phil "De Basket" Shallat and Cheryl "Benzene" Bentyne.
 Bentyne would leave the New Deal Rhythm Band in 1978 for her long career with Manhattan Transfer.
 Founding leader of the New Deal Rhythm Band John Holte led swing revival bands in the Seattle area until 2003.

-A Swing Revival occurred during the 1990s and 2000s led by Royal Crown Revue, Big Bad Voodoo Daddy, The Cherry Poppin' Daddies, Squirrel Nut Zippers, Lavay Smith, and Brian Setzer.
+A swing revival occurred during the 1990s and 2000s led by Royal Crown Revue, Big Bad Voodoo Daddy, the Cherry Poppin' Daddies, Squirrel Nut Zippers, Lavay Smith, and Brian Setzer.
 Many of the bands played neo-swing which combined swing with rockabilly, ska, and rock.
 The music brought a revival in swing dancing.

 In 2001 Robbie Williams's album Swing When You're Winning consisted mainly of popular swing covers.
 The album sold more than 7 million copies worldwide.
 In November 2013, Robbie Williams released Swings Both Ways.

-1990s to present: swing house, electro swing and swing pop
+1990s–present: Swing house, electro swing, and swing pop

 Another modern development consists of fusing swing (original, or remixes of classics) with hip hop and house techniques.
-"Swing house" was particularly popular during the late 1980s and early 1990s.
-Influences incorporated into it include Louis Jordan and Louis Prima.
+"Swing house" is a sub genre of swing that has been influenced by the likes of Louis Jordan and Louis Prima.
 Electro swing is mainly popular in Europe, and electro swing artists incorporate influences such as tango and Django Reinhardt's gypsy swing.
-Leading artists include Caravan Palace and Parov Stelar.
-Both genres are connected with a revival of swing dances, such as the Lindy hop.
+Leading artists include Caravan Palace and Parov Stelar, who became popular in the late 2010s.
+Musically, electro swing is a misnomer as it usually samples music from the earlier Charleston era of the 1920s and doesn't actually swing.
+Both genres of swing house and electro swing have been connected with the revival of swing dances, such as the Lindy Hop.